slazav/mapsoft2/modules/mapdb/Readme.md

 short attributes, but not variable-size data (like information about multiple labels for an object).

+* DBSimple -- a simple Berkleydb-based database with integer key and std::string value.
+I plan to use it for vector map attributes  instead of Dbf (and maybe also for coordinates instead of Shp).

-* DBGeoHash -- spatial indexing database implemented by me using BerkleyDB and geohashes.
+* GeoHashBase -- an abstract class for spatial indexing storage.
 Now it supports two operations:
 - To add object with an ID and a coordinate range.
 - Get list of IDs of objects which may touch some coordinate range.
 TODO:
 - deleting objects (slow, by only ID or fast, by using also a coordinate range).

-* DBSimple -- a simple Berkleydb-based database with integer key and std::string value.
-I plan to use it for vector map attributes  instead of Dbf (and maybe also for coordinates instead of Shp).
+* GeoHashM -- In-memory spatial indexing database.

+* GeoHashDB -- BerkleyDB-based spatial indexing database.